Start Annotation

 Key trends show a clear shift towards specialization:

-• Domain Expertise: There is a surge in demand for annotators with Subject Matter Expertise (SMEs) in areas like healthcare, finance, and legal compliance.
+• Domain Expertise: Demand for Subject Matter Experts (SMEs) across healthcare, finance, and legal compliance is surging.
 RLHF tasks, which often involve complex moral or subjective judgments, require a deeper understanding than simple object tagging.

 • Safety-Critical Tasks: Annotation for RLHF is evolving to focus on nuanced tasks like safety trigger identification (spotting subtle harmful content) and contradiction spotting (identifying factual errors), which command premium rates and require highly skilled workers.